ercrema/jomonPhasesAndPopulation/README.md

 # A multi-proxy inference of Jōmon population dynamics using Bayesian phase models, residential data, and summed probability distribution of <sup>14</sup>C dates: source code, data, and scripts

-This repository contains all data and scripts required to fully reproduce all analyses presented in the following paper
+This repository contains all data and scripts required to fully reproduce all analyses presented in the following paper:

 Crema, E.R., Kobayashi, K., 2020.
-[A multi-proxy inference of Jōmon population dynamics using bayesian phase models, residential data, and summed probability distribution of <sup>14</sup>C dates](https://doi.org/10.1016/j.jas.2020.105136).
+A multi-proxy inference of Jōmon population dynamics using bayesian phase models, residential data, and summed probability distribution of <sup>14</sup>C dates.
 Journal of Archaeological Science 117, 105136.
+DOI: https://doi.org/10.1016/j.jas.2020.105136

 The main workflow is recorded in the [log.R](./log.R) file and outputs are stored as R image files located in the [R_images](./R_images) directory.